 Like with running watches, features that can accurately track elevation and have options to extend battery life are often desirable.

 Speaking of the need to charge, battery life is commonly the biggest complaint about smartwatches — watches with numerous, constantly running features tend to have shorter battery lives, and some of these watches need to be charged every night.
 But improvements continue to be made.
-And sports-centric watches tend to be better, often able to go days without being charged (Coros and Sunnto are the big dogs when it comes to battery life, especially during activities).
+And sports-centric watches tend to be better, often able to go days without being charged (Coros and Sunnto had long been the big dogs when it comes to battery life, especially during activities, but Garmin has caught up nicely, especially with its solar options).

 It is important to read reviews and information about battery life, while also considering how often you would like to charge your watch.
 Most watches charge fairly quickly now as well — for example, I charge mine once a week or so on my 30-minute commute to work.
 Some watches even bill themselves able to go from almost 0% to 100% in about an hour.